Tanujydv123/SharpVision-AI-ImageSharpening/README.md

 This project demonstrates how to use knowledge distillation to train a lightweight student model for image sharpening, guided by a more complex teacher model.

-⚠️ Important:First, extract the ZIP file after downloading, then navigate to the extracted folder and run the code as instructed.
+⚠️ Important : First, extract the ZIP file after downloading, then navigate to the extracted folder and run the code as instructed.

 ## Project Structure